CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'Mermaid', 'diagrams', 'flowcharts', 'sequence diagrams', 'class diagrams', 'ER diagrams', 'Gantt charts', '.mmd'.
-These cover the main terms a user would naturally use when requesting diagram generation.
+Includes strong natural keywords users would say: 'Mermaid', 'diagrams', 'flowcharts', 'sequence diagrams', 'class diagrams', 'ER diagrams', 'Gantt charts', '.mmd', '.md'.
+These cover a good range of terms users would naturally use when requesting diagram creation.

 3 / 3